Rutocerina: Description

 Based on descriptions of the Rutoceratidae and Aipocerataceae in Kümmel 1964, the Rutoceratina are characterized as having longiconic, curved, and coiled shells which develop solid, hollow, and spoutlike wings, frills, and spines; the siphuncle being ventral, mostly orthochoanitic and empty, but in some the septal necks may be long ventrally and recumbent dorsally.

 Range

 The Rutoceratina lived during the Devonian, Carboniferous, and early Permian, derived from the Oncocerida.
-They gave rise (Shimanskiy) through the Rutoceratidae in the Devonian to the Tainoceratina and the Centroceratina and through a family of the Solenochilaceae the at the end of the Devonian to the Liroceratina.
+They gave rise (Shimanskiy) through the Rutoceratidae in the Devonian to the Tainoceratina and the Centroceratina and through a family of the Solenochilaceae at the end of the Devonian to the Liroceratina.